Matrand

 Matrand is a village in Eidskog Municipality in Innlandet county, Norway.
 The village is located approximately 20 km south of the town of Kongsvinger and about 5 km north of the village of Skotterud.
 Matrand is approximately 15 km northwest of the border with Sweden.
 The village is located along the Norwegian National Road 2 and the Kongsvingerbanen railway line.

+History

 Battle of Matrand

 Matrand was host to the bloodiest battle of the entire Swedish-Norwegian War of 1814.
 This was where Lieutenant Colonel Andreas Samuel Krebs (1766-1818), who was leading the Norwegian forces, attacked the temporary stronghold set up by the Swedish forces led by Major General Carl Pontus Gahn (1759–1825).